cse442-software-engineering-ub/f26-semester-project-shadowpika/README.md

-"This branch will hold the Block feature."
+This branch will hold the Favorites tab feature.